jackouni/LS_RB101/lesson_2/20_Pass-by-Reference-🆚-Pass-by-Value.md

   <br>

-  When we do assignment to an immutable value we are NOT creating a new space in memory with that value, we are pointing to a designated space in memory for that value.
+  When we think we're doing an assignment or reassignment to an immutable object, we are NOT creating a new space in memory with a copy of that value, we are pointing to another space in memory with that value.
   In Ruby, the number `1` is just 1.
-You can't change or modify that.
+You can't duplicate or modify `1`.
+It'll always hold that same space in memory.
   <br>

   **Immutable Data Types in Ruby:**